PLSysSec/rlbox/docs/sphinx/_sources/index.rst.txt

 any verification.
 This is safe because we copy the ``helloStr`` to sandbox
 memory: at worst, the sandboxed library can overwrite the memory region pointed to by ``taintedStr`` and crash when it tries to print it.

+Note that the string "writing to region" does not have any special meaning in the code.
+Rather the RLBox API asks you to provide a free-form string that acts as documentation.
+Essentially you are providing a string saying "it is safe to remove the tainting from this type because ...".
+Such documentation may be useful to other developers who read your code.
+As discussed, in the above example, a write to the region cannot cause a memory safety error in the application".

 Now, we can just call the function and free the allocated string::